ouravantgarde/red-rainbow/competitors.md

 %%at**Bubble++% will see a mouth release three bubbles.
 Bubbles float around ambiently, and can be popped with damage.

 It will occasionally begin %%pa**Cleaning**++%, lowering its body to the ground to sit for ten seconds.
-When **Clean** is used, it will generate 3 bubbles every second, and all bubbles start sparkling.
+When **Clean** is used, the heads will generate 3 bubbles every second, and all bubbles start sparkling.
 Sparkling bubbles can't be popped and deal 30 normal damage.
 It will then send any bubbles present into any of the following patterns:

 %%at**Swirl**++% - The bubbles organize in concentric rings around Saponificare that revolve around it quickly.
 Each ring has an amount of bubbles equal to their order in the Fibonacci sequence, starting with the first ring of 3 bubbles, before a fair distance starting a ring of 5, and so forth.